panique/php-login-one-file/README.md

 The `index.php` does all the action, please look into the code for more info, everything is commented.
 The install script `_install.php` creates a database (a file named `users.db`) right into the root folder.
 The `.htaccess` protects your database file from being downloaded.
-The `password_compatibility_library.php` is only loaded automatically when you use a PHP version older than 5.5 to add support the new PHP 5.5 password hashing functions to these older PHP versions.
+The `password_compatibility_library.php` is only loaded automatically when you use a PHP version older than 5.5 to add the new PHP 5.5 password hashing functions to these older PHP versions.
-The `_debug.php` is a little helper tool, it simply echoes out the contents of the database.
+The `_debug.php` is a little helper tool, it simply echoes out the content of the database.

 ## Useful links